d4n3sh/thedaneshproject/content/posts/2008-02-06-get-moooving-movable-art-2008.md

 My best pal [Alan][2] will be featured together with a line-up of other local and international designers.
 If you have time to burn then make sure to drop by to check out the alternative art scene.

-What&#8217;s lined up for the event,
+What's lined up for the event,

 1. Lucky draws.
 2. Live performances.